 Verizon will now come to your house to fix your broken screen

 With the new service, customers with a broken phone screen can bring the phone to a local service center or request a 'house call' from a Verizon technician.
-Verizon says that the same-day house call service is available at locations in 34 states, Virginia and Richmond.
+Verizon says that the same-day house call service is available at locations in 34 states.

 Comments